Top 10 Must-Visit Places in Hanoi for First-Time Travelers

 Temples: Shoulders and knees covered

-guide helpful, share it with your travel buddies!
+If you found this guide helpful, share it with your travel buddies!